RoqCode/audit-this/README.md

 - `--json` Emit machine-readable JSON that includes the scan summary.
 - `--no-color` Disable ANSI colors in the text report.
 - `-p, --path` Restrict the scan to a project subdirectory (defaults to the current working directory).
+- `-s, --scan` Choose which data sources to inspect.
+Accepts `node_modules`, `lockfile`, or `both` (comma-separated or passed multiple times).
+Defaults to scanning both installed packages and lockfiles.

 ### Exit codes